jrsr5599/Module-4/README.md

 * Website I got the questions from: https://www.interviewbit.com/javascript-mcq/

-* Google Search on password generator codes.
+* Google Search on coding quiz games for javascript.

 * Used YouTube to see how things were coded.